joelchoo/live-parking-info/basic-web-app/code.md

 getNearestCarparks: function() {
   getCarparkList().then(carparks => {
     // Calculate distance from every carpark to the postcode

-    // Sort the carparks by ascending distance to the postcode

-    // Take the first ten carparks
+    // Get the nearest ten carparks

   })
 }
 ```